Linear Regression in Excel (Table of Contents)

 Things to Remember About Linear Regression in Excel

-- Regression analysis is generally used to see if there is a statistically significant relationship between two sets of variables.
+- We generally use regression analysis to see if there is a statistically significant relationship between two sets of variables.

-- It is used to predict the value of the dependent variable based on the values of one or more independent variables.
+- It uses to predict the value of the dependent variable based on the values of one or more independent variables.

 - Whenever we wish to fit a linear regression model to a group of data, then the range of data should be carefully observed.
-If we use a regression equation to predict any value outside this range (extrapolation), it may lead to wrong results.
+Using a regression equation to predict any value outside this range (extrapolation) may lead to wrong results.

 Recommended Articles

 This is a guide to Linear Regression in Excel.
-Here we discuss how to do Linear Regression in Excel along with practical examples and a downloadable excel template.
+Here we discuss how to do Linear Regression in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –